 The leading cause of a stinky dishwasher is the dirty filter.
 If you haven’t cleaned the filter of your dishwasher in a while, then it can become polluted over time.
 It’s time to remove the filter from the dishwasher and give it a good scrub with vinegar.

-To achieve a pleasant odor, follow the abovementioned method but add baking soda to the ingredients.
+To achieve an overall pleasant odor in your dishwasher, follow the abovementioned method, but add baking soda to the ingredients.
 Vinegar is a deodorizer, and baking soda will help neutralize the smell.
-Open the dishwasher door after each time the cycle runs to dry the interior.
+Once the cycle completes, open the dishwasher door after each time the cycle runs to dry the interior.

 Can Vinegar Damage the Rubber Seals in Your Dishwasher?

 Unfortunately, vinegar can damage the dishwasher’s rubber seals and even hoses.
 Because of this, it is not ideal to use vinegar to clean the dishwasher weekly.
-If you use vinegar often, the solution can melt hoses and damage the seals of the dishwasher over time.
+If you use vinegar often, the solution can harm some sensitive parts of the dishwasher, like certain types of hoses, and damage the seals of the dishwasher over time.

-Vinegar is, however, safe to use in the dishwasher.
-However, you need to be very careful on some sensitive parts of the dishwasher.
-It is safe on natural rubber seals and any parts of the appliance made from silicone, fluorocarbon, polypropylene, and synthetic rubber seals.
+Vinegar is, however, safe to use in certain dishwashers.
+It is safe on dishwashers with natural rubber seals and any parts of the appliance made from silicone, fluorocarbon, polypropylene, and synthetic rubber seals.

 Extra Tips For Cleaning the Dishwasher with Vinegar

 A dishwasher is a sensitive appliance, and vinegar is an acidic solution that may cause irreparable damage when used frequently and improperly.
-Here are some tips for cleaning the dishwasher.
+Here are some tips to clean the dishwasher with vinegar.

 Scrape Food Chunks First

 Make it a habit of scraping food chunks from plates before loading them in the dishwasher.
 You can leave a few food particles because the detergent uses them to activate its cleaning agent.
-Stuff like skin, bones, peels, fibrous materials, and fat should not be in the appliance.
+Stuff like skin, bones, peels, fibrous materials, and fat should be discarded from plates or bowls.

 Clean the Dishwasher with a Soapy Rag

-If you really want a squeaky clean dishwasher, clean the interior and walls with a soapy rag.
+If you want a squeaky clean dishwasher, clean the interior and walls with a soapy rag.
 Wipe down the appliance’s interior, door, lip, and gasket.
-Then run a normal cycle with vinegar to eliminate mold or mildew inside the dishwasher.
+Then, run a normal cycle with vinegar to eliminate mold or mildew inside the dishwasher.

 Allow the Dishwasher to Air Dry After Cleaning with Vinegar

-Since the seal of the dishwasher is strong, the residual water may be trapped inside the appliance.
-Thus, when you are done with the vinegar cleaning cycle, open the dishwasher door and allow it to air dry completely.
+Since the seal of the dishwasher is strong, the residual water may get trapped inside the appliance.
+Thus, when finished with the vinegar cleaning cycle, open the dishwasher door and air dry it completely.

 Don’t Use Bleach

 We strongly discourage the use of bleach to clean the dishwasher.
-No matter how foul the odor of the dishwasher is, you should not dare use bleach to remove the foul smell.
+No matter how foul the odor of the dishwasher is, don’t use bleach to remove it.
 Bleach is highly corrosive and will damage the dishwasher’s stainless steel and rubber bits.

 Conclusion